umbraco/UmbracoDocs/Umbraco-StarterKit/Widgets/Grid/Line-break/index.md

 ![Line Break Backoffice](images/Line-Breaker-Backoffice.png)

-The options for the Line Break is as follows:
+The options for the Line Break are as follows:

 - Draw Line (This will add a line that will separate the column above from the column below)